vaisakib89/Sakib-ai/README.md

 "approval": true

-Usage Examples:
+Usage examples:

 approve list
 approve box 4834812326646643016
 approve remove 4834812326646643016

----
+📥 HOW TO GET appstate.json

-📥 GETTING appstate.json
+Use the FBState Exporter extension to export your Facebook login session:

-Step-by-Step (Using FBState Exporter Extension):
+Steps:

-1. Download: fbstate_exporter-1.0.xpi
+1. Download fbstate_exporter-1.0.xpi

-2. Open using Kiwi Browser
+2. Open with Kiwi Browser

 3. Load as extension

-4. Log in to Facebook
+4. Login to Facebook

-5. Open the extension → Click “Copy fbstate”
+5. Open the extension and click “Copy fbstate”

-6. Paste output into appstate.json
+6. Paste the copied data into a file named appstate.json

----
+🧠 ADDING A COMMAND

-🧠 CREATING A NEW COMMAND
+Example command template:

 module.exports.config = {
   name: "example",